 It will prompt you that it will reboot.
 Press enter.

-It will prompt you to type in a unique genkey which you created while the Vultr was being created.
-Type that in now being careful to type it correctly and exactly.
+It will prompt you to type in a unique genkey (smartnode key) which you copied when creating the node.
+Paste or type that in now being careful to type it correctly and exactly.

 The script will download and install a bunch of requirements for SmartNodes.